TheOdinProject/curriculum/foundations/introduction/motivation_and_mindset.md

 You can practice this method of learning by helping others in our community.

-- To learn more about the best ways to learn, [learning how to learn on Coursera](https://www.coursera.org/learn/learning-how-to-learn) is highly recommended.

-- The Ruby Rogues have a [podcast on How to Learn](https://topenddevs.com/podcasts/ruby-rogues/episodes/131-rr-how-to-learn), which should be motivational and useful to you, so check it out for some useful thoughts on learning.
-- 100 Days of Code is a challenge that new developers often use to track their coding journey and showcase their work.
-Consider joining by checking out [their website](https://www.100daysofcode.com/) if you are looking for a way to stay motivated and inspire other developers.

 ### What to do when you're stuck

 You will inevitably get stuck at some point in the curriculum, perhaps due to a concept that you are having difficulty understanding or perhaps due to something not working correctly in a project.
 Whatever it is, use the following tools to get unstuck: